furritos/htmx-starter-app/README.md

 To take advantage of the Hot Reload feature, just execute this application like so:
 - `DEBUG=true uvicorn app:app --reload`

-Bummer for those using Safar, Hot Reloading doesn't seem to work there.
+Bummer for those using Safari, Hot Reloading doesn't seem to work there.
 Just use some other browser for the time being.

 ~ Enjoy! ~